Seen something unusual? MAKE A REPORT

 Investment in science to understand the nature of significant biosecurity threats, and developing tools for their management should they arrive, is a big priority for the kiwifruit industry.

-KVH and Zespri established the Kiwifruit Biosecurity Science/Technical Advisory Group with the goal of reducing the risk and impact of biosecurity incursions to the kiwifruit industry.
+KVH and Zespri established the Kiwifruit Biosecurity Advisory Committee with the goal of reducing the risk and impact of biosecurity incursions to the kiwifruit industry.
 The group identifies knowledge gaps and prioritises research needs relating to kiwifruit biosecurity threats that are not yet established in New Zealand.

 The group prioritises research to meet the following objectives: